krushna001m/BorrowWorld/README.md

-# 🌱 BorrowWorld - Community Lending & Borrowing Platform
+# 🌱 BorrowWorld - Community Lending & Borrowing

 **BorrowWorld** is a community-first, frontend web application where users can lend and borrow items from each other — reducing waste, promoting sustainability, and building trust among peers.
 Built with **Next.js (App Router)**, **TypeScript**, and **Tailwind CSS**, the platform features a responsive and modern UI designed for smooth user experience.